Klarna IPO: Investors Should Prepare for 2022 Listing

 A Klarna IPO is coming to the market soon.
-The fintech company has announced intentions to go public in the next year or two.
+The fintech company has announced intentions to go public.
+Furthermore, investors are preparing for Klarna stock to list later this year.

 Here’s what investors should know…